harshavardhanjagdale/AI-Gmail-Reply-Bot-BE/MULTI_USER_SECURITY.md

    - Token refresh is isolated per user

 3. **Email Data Isolation**
-   - All emails are stored with `user_id` foreign key
-   - Users can only see emails classified for their account
-   - Gmail API enforces ownership (uses user's own OAuth tokens)

 4. **Middleware Validation**
    - `validateUserId`: Ensures user exists before processing requests